james-alex/date_time_format/README.md

     prependIfBefore: 'In', appendIfAfter: 'ago'));
 ```

-The [ifNow] parameter can be set to return a value if there is no measurable difference
+The [ifNow] parameter can be set to return a value if the difference in time is less
-within the constrained range of units of time.
-If left `null`, an empty string will be
+than [minUnitOfTime], otherwise, an empty string will be returned.
-returned instead.

 ```dart
 // Now